gristlabs/grist-help/help/references-lookups.md

 len(Table.lookupRecords(Column_A=$Column_B))
 ```

-You can also do this on a reference list because a reference list is the same thing, a list of records.
+You can also do this on a reference list.

 ```
 len($RefList)
 ```

-We’ll jump back to our earlier example where we had a list of Attendees and Sponsors - We want to see how many events our Sponsors have attended.
+We want to see how many events our Sponsors have attended.
 We can use lookupRecords to do this.
-I can create a new column in my Sponsors table called “Events Attended” and add the following formula to pull in that information;
+The following formula is used in the Events Attended column of the Sponsors table.

 ```
-len(Attendees.lookupRecords(Registration_Email=$Contact_Email))
+len(Attendees.lookupRecords(Sponsor=$id))
 ```

 <span class="screenshot-large">*![attendees-lookuprecords](images/references-lookups/attendees-lookuprecords.png)*</span>

 Let's break down the two parts of this formula, working from the inside out.

-`Attendees.lookupRecords(Registration_Email=$Contact_Email)` is looking for matches between the Sponsors table's Contact Email and the Attendees table's Registration Email.
+`Attendees.lookupRecords(Sponsor=$id)` is looking for matches where the record in the Sponsor column of the Attendees table has the same ID as the record in this row of the Sponsors table.
 All records in the Attendees table that match are added to a list of records.
 Try writing the formula without `len()` to see what Grist returns.
 It should look something like this.

 <span class="screenshot-large">*![without-len](images/references-lookups/without-len.png)*</span>
 {: .screenshot-half }